Nike Brand Bookshelf

 - Offline content viewing

-I discussed with the team and the visual designer, how the application can be enhanced by iterating on the visual nuances and micro-interactions.
+We also tried to improve the application by iterating on the visual nuances and micro-interactions.